QubesOS/qubes-video-companion/README.md

 ## Installation

-**WIP: Currently in the process of being streamlined as part of core Qubes OS**

-**For testers (thank you for your help!), please use the build scripts in the `build` directory of this repo to build the required Qubes Video Companion package(s).
-Install them in `sys-usb` and any other AppVM for receiving the video.
-Also, ensure that at minimum in the Qubes RPC policies in `qubes-rpc/policies` are installed into Dom0 at `/etc/qubes-rpc/policy`.**

 Qubes Video Companion is available for installation on Qubes OS in packaged form for both Fedora (.rpm) and Debian (.deb).
 To get it, simply install the `qubes-video-companion` package as shown below!

 ### Run the following commands in Dom0 (AdminVM)